ENTM - Entomology

 ENTM701 Effective Teaching: TA Training (1 Credit)

 A survey and discussion of topics pertinent to graduate students who are first-time teaching assistants, including teaching responsibilities and policies, effective techniques of lecturing and leading discussions, composing and grading quizzes and exams, cultural diversity, time management, and development of a teaching portfolio.
-All teaching assistants in the College of Life Sciences must take a 701 TA training course in one of the departments.Also offered as: BISI701.
+All teaching assistants in the College of Life Sciences must take a 701 TA training course in one of the departments.Cross-listed with BISI701.

 ENTM710 Insect Biodiversity, Physiology and Ecology (3 Credits)